2013 VTR Open

-The 2013 VTR Open was a tennis tournament played on clay courts.
+The 2013 VTR Open was a men's tennis tournament played on clay courts.
 It was the 20th edition of the VTR Open, and part of the ATP World Tour 250 series of the 2013 ATP World Tour.
-It took place in Viña del Mar, Chile from February 2 through February 10, 2013.
+It took place in Viña del Mar, Chile from February 2 through to February 10, 2013.
 This tournament was notably the first one in which Rafael Nadal competed since his defeat at the 2012 Wimbledon Championships.